-It would seem that Wat Tyler must have distinguished himself during the storming of Rochester Castle as the following day in Maidstone where John Ball had just been released from prison, he was chosen leader of the rebellion by popular acclaim.
+Wat Tyler must have distinguished himself during the storming of Rochester Castle as the following day in Maidstone where John Ball had just been released from prison, he was chosen leader of the rebellion by popular acclaim.

 Despite being one of the most iconic names in English history little is known of Wat Tyler, some believe he was a soldier of fortune recently returned from abroad or was spurred on to avenge some personal sleight or imposition.
 We do know from his name that he was a roof tiler by profession and a man who could stamp his authority on a movement of disparate rebels by force of personality alone.

 On the same day as Wat Tyler was declared their leader the rebels reached Canterbury where they attacked the Archbishop’s Palace demanding that the cleric be brought before them so they could administer justice but Simon Sudbury had already departed for the comparative safety of London but the capital would offer only a temporary sanctuary for it was already trapped in a pincer movement as rebels marched north from Kent and south from Essex.
 There was no army to stop them that was away fighting in France or had travelled to Scotland with John of Gaunt who was now disinclined to return.